carntim/scpf/docs/changelogs/appcenter.md

 This web page is managed and updated by the Manufacturing Department.

 ## August 7th, 2021
-This update was worked on by Alikeshadow.
+This update was worked on by Alikeshadow and Quinnicious.

-### Added
+### Fixed
-- Debug messages (F9) to try and solve the crashing issue when reading app status.
+- Application center crashing when reading the status of apps.

 ### Changed
 - Music toggle from pressing the key "M" to a GUI button.